 MA in Digital Theology

 Cranmer Hall has decided to discontinue the MA in Digital Theology.
-The Centre for Digital Theology is therefore currently exploring alternative arrangements in order to deliver the core modules during the academic year 2020/21.
-Please contact firstname.lastname@example.org for enquiries.
+The Centre for Digital Theology is therefore currently running the programme at another institution.
+Please contact email@example.com for enquiries.

 The Masters in Digital Theology is the first degree of its kind across the world offering a unique opportunity for theological reflection on digital culture and its impact on contemporary religious practice - especially within the context of Christianity.